theory/justatheory/content/post/past/emacs/control-itunes-from-emacs.md

 type: post
 ---

-<p>This has to be one of the geekiest things I've ever seen: You can <a href="http://www.bese.it/~segv/osx-itunes.el" title="Download the itunes.el and control iTunes from Emacs today!">control iTunes from Emacs</a>!
-The nice thing about it is that you can control iTunes remotely via a terminal session.</p>
+This has to be one of the geekiest things I've ever seen: You can [control iTunes from Emacs]!
+The nice thing about it is that you can control iTunes remotely via a terminal session.

+  [control iTunes from Emacs]: http://www.bese.it/~segv/osx-itunes.el
+    "Download the itunes.el and control iTunes from Emacs today!"